-women is also highly likely to adversely affect the education of future generations of girls, because it will significantly restrict the supply of future teachers.
-132
+women and especially young women.130 Recursively, restricting the education of girls and women is also highly likely to adversely affect the education of future generations of girls, because it will significantly restrict the supply of future teachers.131

+48. Although the de facto bans on girls' secondary education and female university education have been described as "temporary",132 women and girls have already lost more than three irreplaceable years.133 The deprivation is severe and ongoing-the affected generations may never recover.
+Notable prohibitions and rules successively imposed include:

+- initially, restricting education for girls beyond grade 6;134 - subsequently, banning education for girls beyond grade 6;135 - permitting secondary education only for boys, taught by men;136 - banning the education of boys and girls together (both in schools, and at universities);137 - limiting eligibility of girls for the kankor exam governing admission to university;138 - precluding women from studying certain subjects at university (such as engineering);139 - restricting the ability of women to go to university at all.140

+49. These intentional, retrogressive and unjustified restrictions on education for girls and women conformed to hardline Taliban ideology, as espoused by AKHUNDZADA and his circle in the Taliban leadership.

+50. [REDACTED].141 [REDACTED],142 [REDACTED].143 [REDACTED].144 [REDACTED].

-- Although the de facto bans on girls' secondary education and female university 48. education have been described as "temporary", 133 women and girls have already lost more than three irreplaceable years.
-134 The deprivation is severe and ongoing-the affected generations may never recover.
-Notable prohibitions and rules successively imposed include: - initially, restricting education for girls beyond grade 6;135 - subsequently, banning education for girls beyond grade 6:136 - permitting secondary education only for boys, taught by men;137 - banning the education of boys and girls together (both in schools, and at universities); 138 - limiting eligibility of girls for the kankor exam governing admission to university; 139 - precluding women from studying certain subjects at university (such as engineering):140 - restricting the ability of women to go to university at all.
-141 - These intentional, retrogressive and unjustified restrictions on education for girls and 49. women conformed to hardline Taliban ideology, as espoused by AKHUNDZADA and his circle in the Taliban leadership. - [REDACTED].142 [REDACTED], 143 [REDACTED].
-144 [REDACTED].
-145 50.
-[REDACTED]. - 51.
-In this context, it is highly unlikely that restrictions on girls' education were genuinely intended to be temporary.
-146 Yet even if the Taliban allowed girls to return to school, the clear aim to permit only a conservative religious curriculum [REDACTED]147 would still restrict girls' education to a very narrow selection of subjects.
-148 As such, this would still severely deprive girls of the right to education because this provision is not only discriminatory (being substantively different for girls and boys) but also highly retrogressive compared to the secular educational services formerly available.
-The same applies to madrassa education, which appears to provide only a narrow, religious curriculum.149
+51. In this context, it is highly unlikely that restrictions on girls' education were genuinely intended to be temporary.145 Yet even if the Taliban allowed girls to return to school, the clear aim to permit only a conservative religious curriculum [REDACTED]146 would still restrict girls' education to a very narrow selection of subjects.147 As such, this would still severely deprive girls of the right to education because this provision is not only discriminatory (being substantively different for girls and boys) but also highly retrogressive compared to the secular educational services formerly available.
+The same applies to madrassa education, which appears to provide only a narrow, religious curriculum.148